Sachu81/Restuarant-Data-Analysis-Sql-Power-Bi-/README.md

 # Restaurant Data Analysis Project (SQL & Power BI)

 **📌 Project Overview**
-This project focuses on analyzing restaurant data using SQL for data querying and Power BI for visualization and dashboard creation.
+This project focuses on analyzing restaurant data using SQL for data querying and Power BI for visualization and dashboard creation./n
-The goal is to extract meaningful business insights related to restaurant performance, customer preferences, sales trends, and ratings.
+The goal is to extract meaningful business insights related to restaurant performance, customer preferences, sales trends, and ratings./n
 This project demonstrates practical data analysis, SQL querying, and data visualization skills.

 **🎯 Objectives**